Sam Fatu

-Samuel Larry Anoa'i Fatu (born October 11, 1965) is an American retired professional wrestler.
+Samuel Larry Fatu (born September 1, 1966) is an American retired professional wrestler.
 He is best known for his appearances with the World Wrestling Federation under the ring names The Tonga Kid and Tama and with World Championship Wrestling as The Samoan Savage.

 Professional wrestling career

 World Wrestling Federation (1983–1988)

 Fatu debuted as a professional wrestler in 1983, after being trained by the Wild Samoans.
-Shortly after debuting he joined the World Wrestling Federation as "Samoan No. 4," wrestling at untelevised house shows before making his television debut in the fall of 1983 as the Tonga Kid.
-Billed as the cousin of Superfly Jimmy Snuka, he entered into his first major feud with Snuka's rival Roddy Piper.
+Shortly after debuting he joined the World Wrestling Federation as "Samoan No. 4," in May 1983 wrestling at untelevised house shows before making his television debut in the fall of 1983 as The Tonga Kid.
+Billed as the cousin of Superfly Jimmy Snuka, he entered into his first major feud with Snuka's rival Roddy Piper in 1984.
+He left the WWF in January 1985 and went to work in other territories.

-In late 1986, he teamed with Tonga Fifita, who was wrestling under the name King Tonga.
-Fatu was renamed to Tama, while Fifita was renamed to Haku.
+In August 1986, he returned and teamed with Tonga Fifita, who was wrestling under the name King Tonga.
+Fatu was renamed to Tama, while Fifita was renamed Haku.
 Together, they were christened The Islanders.
 The Islanders gained several key victories, including a tag team battle royal victory over Big John Studd and King Kong Bundy, but ultimately failed to gain the interest of fans.
-The two were eventually repackaged as villains in April 1987 after attacking The Can-Am Connection during a match; the team was now managed by Bobby Heenan, and used an aggressive, savage style of wrestling as opposed to a scientific style.
+The two were eventually repackaged as villains in April 1987 after Bobby Heenan distracted their opponents The Can-Am Connection to help the Islanders win a match; the team was now managed by Heenan, and used an aggressive, savage style of wrestling as opposed to a scientific style.

-When Tom Zenk of the Can-Ams left the WWF later in 1987, the Islanders continued the feud with his partner Rick Martel and ultimately with Martel's new team Strike Force with Tito Santana, and while the two teams generally traded victories during the early part of the feud, once Strike Force won the WWF Tag Team Championship, the Islanders began finding themselves on the losing end, despite having several attempts.
+When Tom Zenk of the Can-Am Connection left the WWF later in 1987, the Islanders continued the feud with his partner Rick Martel and ultimately with Martel's new team Strike Force with Tito Santana and while the two teams generally traded victories during the early part of the feud, once Strike Force won the WWF Tag Team Championship, the Islanders began finding themselves on the losing end, despite having several attempts.
 In early December 1987, the Islanders were disqualified from a match with the British Bulldogs when they kidnapped the Bulldogs' dog, Matilda.
 The Islanders were indefinitely suspended in the storyline until Matilda was found.
 From late January 1988 until early February, the Islanders were consistently beaten by the British Bulldogs.

-At a Saturday Night's Main Event XV on March 7, they beat The Killer Bees, a tag team consisting of Brian Blair and Jim Brunzell.
+At 'Saturday Night's Main Event XV on March 7, they beat The Killer Bees, a tag team consisting of B. Brian Blair and Jim Brunzell.
 At Wrestlemania 4, the Islanders, with Bobby Heenan, defeated the Bulldogs and Koko B. Ware, with Matilda.
 On April 21, Heenan introduced Siva Afi as the newest member of the group, but Afi never made another appearance with the Islanders.
 Fatu then left the WWF.